Lincoln, England: 20th and 21st centuries

 Lincoln was hit by typhoid in November 1904 – August 1905 caused by polluted drinking water from Hartsholme Lake and the River Witham.
 Over 1,000 people contracted the disease and fatalities totalled 113, including the man responsible for the city's water supply, Liam Kirk of Baker Crescent.
 Near the beginning of the epidemic, Dr Alexander Cruickshank Houston installed a chlorine disinfection system just ahead of the poorly operating, slow sand filter, to kill the fatal bacteria.
 Chlorination of the water continued until 1911, when a new supply was implemented.
 Lincoln's chlorination episode was an early use of chlorine to disinfect a water supply.
 Westgate Water Tower was built to provide new supplies.

 In the two world wars, Lincoln switched to war production.
 The first ever tanks were invented, designed and built in Lincoln by William Foster & Co. in the First World War and population growth provided more workers for greater expansion.
 The tanks were tested on land now covered by Tritton Road in the south-west suburbs.
 In the Second World War, Lincoln produced an array of war goods: tanks, aircraft, munitions and military vehicles.

+In World War II 26 high explosive bombs were dropped on the city, with around 500 incendiary bombs, over five occasions, with eight people killed.
+50 houses were destroyed, with the worst night being 9 May 1941.
+Also much damage occurred in the Dixon Street area on Friday 15 January 1943.
+Two parachute mines landed in fields on South Common on the night of 19 November 1940, which exploded and broke many windows in the town, but with no more damage.
+On 8 May 1941, nine high explosive bombs were dropped on around Westwick Gardens in Boultham Park, east of the former Ancaster High School, killing three people.

+A Spitfire and Hurricane, from RAF Digby, collided over Lincoln.
+One pilot landed on allotments near Kingsway, and another landed near Branston Road.
+The Spitfire crashed on a house in Drake Street, and the Hurricane did a full circuit of the north of Lincoln, with no pilot aboard, and descended over the top of St Mary le Wigford church, to crash into a row of houses and shops, killing three people, and injuring nine.